A prolactinoma is a non-cancerous growth (benign tumour) in the pituitary gland that makes a hormone called prolactin.

 - Some medicines used to treat schizophrenia or bipolar disorder.

 Treatment usually works well to stop the symptoms of prolactinoma and to improve fertility.
-There are various treatments - the usual one is medication.
+There are various treatments but the usual treatment is medication.

 Not treating may be an option

 For a small prolactinoma (a microprolactinoma), if symptoms are not too troublesome then one option is just to monitor the situation.
-This means having repeat blood tests and possibly scans at regular intervals.
+This means having regular blood tests and possibly scans.
 If symptoms get worse or the prolactinoma seems to be growing, treatment can be started whenever necessary.

 Medication is a very effective treatment for most prolactinomas.
 The medication is a type called dopamine agonists.
 These act on the pituitary gland to reduce the amount of prolactin it makes, and they can also shrink the tumour.
 Usually with this medication, prolactin levels go down to normal in a few weeks.
 Dopamine agonists can be taken as long-term treatment.